megloff/ngx-persistent-repository/projects/ngx-persistent-repository/README.md

 Let your component inherit from `PersistentRepositoryComponent` to use component specific namespaces this like:
 ```
 ...
-import { PersistentRepositoryComponent } from 'ngx-persisten-repository';
+import { PersistentRepositoryComponent } from 'ngx-persistent-repository';
 ...
 export class YourComponent extends PersistentRepositoryComponent implements ... {
 ...